Blast Dummy Project

 Some of you have been curious about the process of a project.
 Last year I worked with Jeff Briggs of Briggs Design.
 This sculpture has become part of the permanent collection for The Custom House Maritime Museum located in Newburyport, Massachusetts.
+My contribution was a relief featuring the 3 sisters that wove around the base of the piece.

 Here is an initial sketch of the 3 Sisters.
 Native Americans often planted corn, squash and beans together.
 They are collectively known as the 3 Sisters.